mnlipp/rocker-gradle-plugin/README.md

 # A gradle plugin for Rocker.

-This gradle plugin that creates `generateRockerTemplateSource` tasks that are run before `compileJava`.
+This gradle plugin creates `generateRockerTemplateSource` tasks that are run before `compileJava`.

-The plugin is a fork from the rocker-gradle-plugin subproject in [Victor/rocker](https://github.com/Victory/rocker).
+The plugin is a fork of the rocker-gradle-plugin subproject in [Victor/rocker](https://github.com/Victory/rocker).
 Development there was simply too slow.
 The intension is to keep this project in sync and eventually deprecate it.